 Teal told Channel 2 that he would like to see Kissell pay for what happened to him because he could have died.

-The Law Offices of Shane Smith would like to wish Teal a full and fast recovery.
+Shane Smith Law would like to wish Teal a full and fast recovery.